 59. The Berlin Wall, Germany

-Overnight on August 12, 1961 the East Germany Army began sealing off the streets and railway lines providing access to West Berlin.
+Overnight on August 12, 1961 the East German Army began sealing off the streets and railway lines providing access to West Berlin.
 A wall was then erected along the sector border.
 The 167 kilometre wall encircled West Berlin until 1989.

 The Berlin Wall fell on November 9, 1989.
-Germans from both the East and the West crossed the wall and then took hammers to it in an event which was watched all over the world.
+Germans from both the East and the West crossed the wall and then took hammers to it in an event that was watched all over the world.

 The Berlin Wall didn’t fall cleanly, chunks were left.
 Local artists began using these to make street art in what has now become known as The East Side Gallery.
 In 1990, more than 100 artists from over 20 countries decorated what was the last stretch of the Berlin Wall.
 One of the best ways to see the Berlin Wall today is to hire a bike and ride the Berlin Wall Cycle Route.

 60. Banff National Park, Canada

 Banff National Park is a place where you’ll feel an instant connection to nature.
 Located in Alberta’s Rocky Mountains, the region is characterized by mountainous terrain full of dense trees, turquoise lakes, glaciers and icefields.
 It’s a scene that will truly take your breath away.